nigilmohra/OpenLane_Physical_Design/Readme.md

 In the workspace, locate the technology node setting.
 Change the technology node from `default` to `sky130nm`.
 This will configure `klayout` to use the `sky130nm` technology node for your design files.

 ### 3.2.
 Checking the Layouts and Reports
-To check the various layout results in `klayout`, Add the Library Exchange File (LEF).
+To check the various layout results in `klayout`, add the Library Exchange File (LEF) by follwing these steps:

 1. In the menu bar, click on `File` ⮕ `Reader Options`.
 A dialog box will appear.
 2. Navigate to the design folder, then to `runs` ⮕ `tmp`, and find the file `<design_name_min.lef`.